albertwujj/albertwujj.github.io/_posts/2019-05-20-Tweeting-towards-the-infinite-potential-of-humans-3.md

 Why focus on accuracy, [in this modern world](https://www.youtube.com/watch?v=bo_efYhYU2At=0m16s), when you could focus on [speed](https://www.youtube.com/watch?v=FvvZaBf9QQI)?

-A good heuristic when you're uncertain is to just go for the most novel
+A good heuristic when you're uncertain is to just go for the most novel.

-By far the biggest difference in people is their open-mindedness/shyness
+By far the biggest difference in people is their open-mindedness/shyness.

+You gotta be able to switch trains at will.

 It's become so hard to convince anyone of anything.